yvrjsharma/yvrjsharma.github.io/_posts/2020-09-17-fastai-chap2-build-deploy-dl-models.md

 ### 2. Data Loaders

-Data Loaders is a class which
+Data Loaders is a class which takes the Data Loader objects passed to it, and convert them into train and validation set